Dro-g/germline_dev_Droophila/README.md

 Using stage1-2 macros, you can measure it automatically.
 Using stage4-16 macros, you can create an ROI (region of interest) of a PGC based on the PGC marker staning semi-automatically.

-These macros were designed with z-stack and 4 Ch merge images when I observe whole embryos and take pictures of germplasm or PGC using a confocal microscope.
-Ch number 1 is DAPI, 2 is DIC, 3 is images of what you want to measure and 4 is Vasa staining (germplasm or PGC marker).
+These macros were designed with z-stack and 4 Ch merge images when I observed whole embryos and took pictures of germplasm or PGCs using a confocal microscope.
+Ch number 1 is DAPI, 2 is DIC, 3 is images of what I want to measure and 4 is Vasa staining (germplasm or PGC marker).
 If you use these macros, please modify the macros to suit your images.

 **stage 1-2**